 Problems in General Analytics

-Google Analytics, Mixpanel, and Optimizely are highly flexible, all-round solutions for website analytics.
-However, most of us want to use analytics in order to get more conversions.
-Here's how these general solutions fall short.
+Google Analytics, Mixpanel, and Optimizely are highly flexible, all-round analytics solutions.
+However, most of us want to use analytics for conversion optimization.
+Here's why a general solution isn't optimal.

 General analytics is not built for any specific purpose.
 Mixpanel, for example, is a general-purpose event tracker suitable for many different use-cases.